radonthetyrant/symfony-time-example/README.md

 Requires docker, docker-compose to be installed on the host system.
 *Init script likely has to run more than once if mysql takes too long to boot up*

+The webinterface will then be available through `http://localhost:8000`

 ### Structure

  * `/bin` binary files from symfony + init_all.sh helper file